elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

   * Markdown uses backticks (`` ` ``) to quote code.
 Elixir builds on top of that to automatically generate links when modules or function names are referenced.
 For this reason, always use full module names.
 If you have a module called `MyApp.Hello`, always reference it as `` `MyApp.Hello` `` and never as `` `Hello` ``.
 Function names must be referenced by name and arity if they are local, as in `` `world/1` ``, or by module, name and arity if pointing to an external module: `` `MyApp.Hello.world/1` ``.
 Referencing a `@callback` can be done by prepending `c:`, as in `` `c:world/1` ``.

-  * When using headings, always start from the second heading by using `##`.
+  * When the documentation has multiple sections, always start the section heading by using `##`.
 The first heading is reserved to the module or function name itself.

-  * When documenting a function with multiple clauses, it is recommended to add a bodyless function head and add @doc and @spec to the bodyless function head only.
+  * When documenting a function with multiple clauses, the documentation must be placed before the first clause.
+Documentation is always per function and not per clause.

 ## Doctests